Do you find yourself waking up tired and going to bed awake?

 To continue receiving the advantages of zero gravity, there are adjustable beds that allow you to mimic this posture.
 These are specifically created with an adjustable base and bed frame to allow for the best sleeping position.

-A zero gravity bed allows you to receive numerous health benefits, all while getting a good night's rest.
+A zero gravity bed allows you to receive numerous health benefits, all while getting a good night’s rest.
 These products let you determine how much of an angle you would like for your legs and upper body to be at.
 This means pretty much any adjustable bed should allow you to simulate the zero-gravity position when sleeping.
+Don’t worry – you can still use a headboard and footboard with adjustable beds.
+On a side note, you can rent an adjustable bed if you’d like to try the position out for a few weeks before buying.

 How to achieve zero gravity